MarcusFDev/glendalough-project1/README.md

 - Providing social media links for other park outlets.
 - Providing a newsletter users can subscribe to for updates.

-### Buisness Goals
+### Business Goals

-The Buisness Goals for Glendalough Valley are:
+The Business Goals for Glendalough Valley are:

 - Gain subscribers to the newsletter.
 - Interest visitors to coming to Glendalough.